JianliZh429/head_pose/README.md

 Use opencv-python API, solvePnP method to estimate head pose.

-Dlib is not must, only for face landmarks detection for this repository, you can definitely change it to another face landmarks detection library, such as MTCNN.
+Dlib is not must, only for face landmarks detection in this repository, you can definitely change it to another face landmarks detection library, such as MTCNN.

 # Usage